jvgomez/fast_methods/README.md

 This code uses C++11 so a compiler g++ 4.8 or equivalent is required.
 With GCC 4.7 some runtime problems can occur.

 The current version relies on Boost 1.55 (probably previous versions work as well).
-The current CMakeLists.txt assumes you have uncompressed boost into the home directory
+The current CMakeLists.txt assumes you have uncompressed boost into the home directory.

 # External dependencies
 include_directories (~/boost_1_55_0)